In his study, where he spends much time reading, writing and thinking.

 Opening Minds And Opportunity

-Out of Ungku Aziz's myriad achievements, the following were selected as being his greatest contributions to Malaysian society in the fields of Education and Community.
+Out of Ungku Aziz's myriad achievements, his greatest contributions to Malaysian society are in the fields of Education and Community.

 Poverty Eradication and Rural Development